rchu02/ACIT-2420-Assignment-3-Part-2/README.md

 - [References](#references)

 ## Introduction
-These tasks will guide you to create a simple `nginx` web server using services, timers and firewalls.
+These tasks will guide you to create a simple load balancer using the `nginx` web servers that utilizies services, timers and firewalls.

+We will be making two droplets and a load balancer on digital ocean before we move on to the tasks.
+1. First go to Digital Ocean using your account and create two droplets with the settings that you normally use.
+In addition add a tag called "web" for both droplets.
+2. Now select "Create Load Balancer".
+3. Now select the tag for "web" and make sure that the server is the same as your two droplet's servers.
+4. Create the load balancer and wait, as it will take a while.
+Make sure that both of the servers are disconnected as they are not hosting servers yet.

+> [!WARNING]
+> Make sure you do the following tasks for BOTH droplets.

 ## Task 1
 First we would have to create a new system user called `webgen`.
 We are creating a system user instead of a root user or regular user, because system users do not have a login shell, which makes them more secure from other users.
 The information we will be working with is sensitive data, so it is a good idea to keep it as secure as possible.